jparkerweb/embedding-utils/README.md

 ### Storage

 Serialize embeddings for persistence and cache frequently used results.
+Use these to avoid re-calling expensive embedding APIs -- pre-compute once, store, and reload on startup.

 #### Serialization